-Firstly, brands want to be sure that the Instagrammers they are partnering with align with their corporate values.
-A brand that works with influencers that do not align with their corporate values can very quickly have a PR nightmare on their hands.
+Firstly, brands want to be sure that the Instagrammers they are partnering with align with their views on creativity and their values.

 Secondly, brands want to be sure that your audience and their target audience overlap.
 When brands invest in influencer marketing, they want to be sure that your audience is active and likely to respond positively to what you’ll be posting about on their behalf.

-Brands want to pay for media channels that are relevant, that actually reach potential customers – and not just anybody – in a way that suits the brand’s image.
+Brands want to invest in influencers that are relevant and actually reach potential customers – and not just anybody – in a way that suits the brand’s image.